TBlindaruk/ZEND-PHP-7.1-Certification-ZCPE-/1-PHP-Basics/7-extensions/1-Core-Extensions/1-Arrays/2-Array-Functions.md

-rsort — Sort an array in reverse order sizeof — Alias of count sort — Sort an array uasort — Sort an array with a user-defined comparison function and maintain index association uksort — Sort an array by keys using a user-defined comparison function usort — Sort an array by values using a user-defined comparison function
+rsort — Sort an array in reverse order sizeof — Alias of count sort — Sort an array uksort — Sort an array by keys using a user-defined comparison function